maryrwelsh/wikipedia_data_analysis/README.md

 # Optional: Local directory to store downloaded pageview files
 # If not set, defaults to "wikipedia_pageviews"
 # LOCAL_DATA_DIR=my_pageviews_data

+# Optional: Number of parallel workers for downloading files.
+# If not set, defaults to 5.
+Adjust based on your network and CPU.
+# MAX_DOWNLOAD_WORKERS=5

 # --- Date Range for Data Download ---
 # Required: Start and End dates for data ingestion